jayjayandcattos/Evergreen/accounting-and-finance/docs/INSTALLATION_GUIDE.md

 **Root Cause:** The admin user was not created in the database.

 **Quick Fix:**
-1. Run the automated setup: `http://localhost/Accounting and finance/database/init.php`
+1. Run the automated setup: `http://localhost/accounting-and-finance/database/init.php`
 2. Or use the utility script: `utils/fix_admin_password.php`

 **Manual Fix:**